KxSystems/docs/docs/wp/iterators/index.md

 ---
 title: Iterators
+desacription: Iterators (formerly known as adverbs) are the primary means of iteration in q, and in almost all cases the most efficient way to iterate.
+Loops are rare in q programs and are almost always candidates for optimization.
+Mastery of iterators is a core q skill.
+The first part of this paper introduces iterators informally.
+This provides ready access to the two principal forms of iteration – maps and accumulators.
+The second part of the paper reviews iterators more formally and with greater attention to syntax.
+We see how iterators apply not only to functions but also to lists, dictionaries and tables.
+From their syntax we see when parentheses are required, and why.
+author: Stephen Taylor
 date: March 2019
 keywords: accumulator, adverb, applicable value, converge, dictionary, do, iteration, iterator, kdb+, list, loop, map, operator, q, value, while
 ---
 # Iterators